Lukasaurus11/Hypixel-Fusion-Project/README.md

 ## Project to try to create a simple calculator for the Shard Fusion (introduced with the Foraging Update)

 The project builds on top of two files collected from the community + Bazaar data from the API itself.
-- `full_fusion_list.csv` [source](https://docs.google.com/spreadsheets/d/1yI5CLNYY2h_yzKaB0cFDUZQ_BdKQg8UUsjEDYCqV7Po/edit?usp=sharing): A CSV file containing all the fusion recipes.
+- `Full Fusion List - Hypixel SkyBlock - List.csv` [source](https://docs.google.com/spreadsheets/d/1yI5CLNYY2h_yzKaB0cFDUZQ_BdKQg8UUsjEDYCqV7Po/edit?usp=sharing): A CSV file containing all the fusion recipes.
 Credit to HsFearless, MaxLunar & WhatYouThing for the data.
 Sheet created by @lunaynx.
 - `shards_cleaned.json` [source](https://github.com/Dazzlepuff/HypixelShardOptimizer/blob/main/shards_cleaned.json), although a version with a fixed typo can be found [here](https://github.com/Lukasaurus11/HypixelShardOptimizer/blob/main/shards_cleaned.json), contains all the relevant information for shards (as well as their Bazaar product IDs).
 Credit to Dazzlepuff for the data.
 - The Bazaar data can be obtained from the Hypixel API using the `fetch_info.py` directly, or executing the code from `main.py`.
 While having an API key is not necessary, it allows for more constant data updates.
   - Information about the Hypixel API can be found [here](https://api.hypixel.net/#tag/SkyBlock/paths/~1v2~1skyblock~1auctions_ended/get)